knee-cola/ljas-manager/README.md

 * `could-lead` = staff member's assesment if the student could leade in the
 * `would-lead` = student's assessment if he/she would lead if presented the opportunity
 * `manager-notes` = notes made by the manager

+# Sitemap
+* Season Dashboard
+    * Trip Dasboard
+        * Staff
+            * Lists staff attending the trip
+            * New staff can be added from a search box
+            * New staff members can be added (if not found)
+            * Staff member can be edited
+        * Students - list of students attending the trip
+            * Each item shows if the student is attending
+            * Items can be edited > setting the status (attending/absent)
+            * Student info can be accessed (described down below)
+        * Exercise
+            * Exercises (tab) - list of planned exercise
+                * Each item can be expended to show a list of students with the status (done: yes/not)
+            * Students (tab) - list of all students at the trip
+                * Each item can be expended to show excercise report for the given student (done: yes/no)
+        * Climbing
+            * Routes (tab) - list of climbing plans pending or in progress
+                * Sub-tabs
+                    * Planned/inprogress
+                        Add button opens a *Climb planner editor*
+                    * Done
+                * Each item:
+                    * contains numeric indicator of climbes pending and ones in progress
+                    * can be expanded to show the list of all the attached climbing plans
+            * Students (tab)
+                * Climbing (sub-tab) - lists only students with climb pending or in progress
+                * All (sub-tab) - lists all the students attending the trip
+                    * "Assign climb" button displayed next to students not climbing
+                    * "Play" button displayed next to students pending to climb
+                    * "Done" button displayed next to students with climb in progress
+                    * "Interview" button displayed next to students with a finished climb
+            * Staff (tab) - list of staff members with a climbing plan pending or in progres
+                * Climbing (sub-tab) - lists only staff members with climb pending or in progress
+                * All (sub-tab) - lists all the staff members attending the trip
+                    * "Assign climb" button displayed next to staffers not climbing
+                    * "Play" button displayed next to staffers pending to climb
+                    * "Done" button displayed next to staffers with climb in progress
+                    * "Interview" button displayed next to staffers with a finished climb
+        * *Climb planner editor*
+            * Route - combo + add new button
+            * Student - combo
+            * Staff member - combo + add new button
+            * Student partner - combo
+            * Should lead - checkbox
+        * *Post-climb interview editor*
+            * Student comment
+            * Staff member comment
+            * Did lead
+            * Will lead
+    * Students
+        * New students can be added
+        * Each item can be clicked > Student info
+            * General (tab) - can be edited
+            * Exercises (tab)
+                * Total (sub-tab) - list of all the exercise student needs to performe during school
+                * History (sub-tab) - list of exercise performed at previous trips, grouped by trip
+            * Climbing (tab)
+                * items are groupped by trip
+                * each item can be viewed i detail (edit is not posible)
+    * Admin
+        * New Season
+        * Edit season
+        * Locations - location list & editor
+        * Routes - route list & editor